Hick’s Law

 Why Use It

 Understanding Hick’s Law transforms our approach to design and decision-making.
 This framework helps explain why more options don’t always lead to better outcomes, providing a scientific basis for simplification in everything from user interfaces to emergency protocols.
-It is a powerful tool for creating more efficient and effective choice architectures.

 When to Use It